-If you've left things to the last minute, you can still restore your romantic reputation with quick and simple suppers like, linguini with prawns & spring greens, simple squash risotto or Tia Maria & chocolate creams.
+If you've left things to the last minute, there's still a chance to restore your romantic reputation with quick and simple suppers like linguini with prawns & spring greens and simple squash risotto.
+For desserts, opt for speedy yet impressive plate-ups such as Tia Maria & chocolate creams or boozy chocolate fondue.

-Take the time to tailor your recipe to the tastes of your date – oysters may look special but if your date is polite and not a fan it could be a long evening.
+Take the time to tailor your recipe to the tastes of your date – oysters may look special but if your date is not a fan, it could be a long evening.

 Your Valentine wants to see you not a fired-up Michelin-starred chef, yes?
 Sticking to a dish you know can save a lot of stress on the night, classic steak & chips, pan-fried seabass and double chocolate pots are all bound to hit the spot.

-Unless your date seems to have forgotten their shadow it's probably best to go easy on the garlic – when it comes to breath less is definitively more.
+Unless your date doesn't have a shadow, it's probably best to go easy on the garlic – when it comes to breath less is definitively more.

-Nothing will cut a date short like a bit of spinach caught between the teeth, we recommend staying away from this highly sticky ingredient at all costs.
+Nothing will cut a date short like a bit of spinach caught between the teeth, so we recommend staying away from this ingredient at all costs.

 A red face and running nose is a difficult look to pull off, so it might be a good idea to stay clear of anything really spicy.

 As Bridget Jones proved, you can dish up blue soup and marmalade and still win your loved one's heart – the main thing is to relax and enjoy.

 10 Valentine's Day dishes you can make in minutes

 How to host a Valentine's Day dinner party